Now is the perfect time to start planning your journey to the heart of the Murray River.

 Boomerang Way Tourist Park

 The beautiful grounds of Boomerang Way Tourist Park are the prime place to unwind.
 Splash into the swimming pool, play on the playground, or enjoy a campfire in the cooler months.
 Dogs especially love this pet-friendly park, which has a fully fenced, leash-free dog run.
-Camp on powered and drive-through sites, or stay in a Pool Side Villa.
+Camp on powered and drive-through sites, or enjoy the convenience and comfort of a Pool Side Villa stay.

 DENILIQUIN

-Deniliquin is the ‘Ute Capital’ of Australia, headlined by its iconic ute muster held over the NSW October long weekend.
-However, all year round, the Edward River beckons for fishing, boating, waterskiing, wakeboarding, kayaking, and more!
+Deniliquin is the ‘Ute Capital' of Australia, headlined by its iconic ute muster held over the NSW October long weekend.
+However, all year round, the Edward River beckons for fishing, boating, waterskiing, wakeboarding, and kayaking, so it's always a good idea to head straight to the banks!

 Top See and Do Activities in Deniliquin